vuongducphuong/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/paid-banner-invoice-1.png
    :align: center
-   :alt: How the initial down payment invoice has a green paid banner in Odoo Sales.
+   :alt: How the initial down payment invoice has a green paid banner in Leansoft Sales.

 Now, when the customer wants to pay the remaining amount of the order, another invoice must be created.
 To do that, return to the sales order, and click :guilabel:`Create Invoice`.